eZmaxinc/eZmax-SDK-perl/README.md

 use EzmaxApi::Object::SystemconfigurationResponseCompound;
 use EzmaxApi::Object::TaxassignmentAutocompleteElementResponse;
 use EzmaxApi::Object::TaxassignmentGetAutocompleteV2Response;
-use EzmaxApi::Object::TaxassignmentGetAutocompleteV2ResponseAllOf;
 use EzmaxApi::Object::TaxassignmentGetAutocompleteV2ResponseMPayload;
 use EzmaxApi::Object::TextstylestaticResponse;
 use EzmaxApi::Object::TextstylestaticResponseCompound;
 use EzmaxApi::Object::TimezoneAutocompleteElementResponse;
 use EzmaxApi::Object::TimezoneGetAutocompleteV2Response;
-use EzmaxApi::Object::TimezoneGetAutocompleteV2ResponseAllOf;
 use EzmaxApi::Object::TimezoneGetAutocompleteV2ResponseMPayload;
 use EzmaxApi::Object::UserAutocompleteElementResponse;
 use EzmaxApi::Object::UserCreateEzsignuserV1Request;
 use EzmaxApi::Object::UserCreateEzsignuserV1Response;
-use EzmaxApi::Object::UserCreateEzsignuserV1ResponseAllOf;
 use EzmaxApi::Object::UserCreateEzsignuserV1ResponseMPayload;
 use EzmaxApi::Object::UserCreateObjectV1Request;
 use EzmaxApi::Object::UserCreateObjectV1Response;
-use EzmaxApi::Object::UserCreateObjectV1ResponseAllOf;
 use EzmaxApi::Object::UserCreateObjectV1ResponseMPayload;
 use EzmaxApi::Object::UserEditObjectV1Request;
 use EzmaxApi::Object::UserEditObjectV1Response;
 use EzmaxApi::Object::UserEditPermissionsV1Request;
 use EzmaxApi::Object::UserEditPermissionsV1Response;
-use EzmaxApi::Object::UserEditPermissionsV1ResponseAllOf;
 use EzmaxApi::Object::UserEditPermissionsV1ResponseMPayload;
+use EzmaxApi::Object::UserGetApikeysV1Response;
+use EzmaxApi::Object::UserGetApikeysV1ResponseMPayload;
 use EzmaxApi::Object::UserGetAutocompleteV2Response;
-use EzmaxApi::Object::UserGetAutocompleteV2ResponseAllOf;
 use EzmaxApi::Object::UserGetAutocompleteV2ResponseMPayload;
 use EzmaxApi::Object::UserGetEffectivePermissionsV1Response;
-use EzmaxApi::Object::UserGetEffectivePermissionsV1ResponseAllOf;
 use EzmaxApi::Object::UserGetEffectivePermissionsV1ResponseMPayload;
 use EzmaxApi::Object::UserGetListV1Response;
-use EzmaxApi::Object::UserGetListV1ResponseAllOf;
 use EzmaxApi::Object::UserGetListV1ResponseMPayload;
-use EzmaxApi::Object::UserGetListV1ResponseMPayloadAllOf;
 use EzmaxApi::Object::UserGetObjectV2Response;
-use EzmaxApi::Object::UserGetObjectV2ResponseAllOf;
 use EzmaxApi::Object::UserGetObjectV2ResponseMPayload;
 use EzmaxApi::Object::UserGetPermissionsV1Response;
-use EzmaxApi::Object::UserGetPermissionsV1ResponseAllOf;
 use EzmaxApi::Object::UserGetPermissionsV1ResponseMPayload;
 use EzmaxApi::Object::UserGetSubnetsV1Response;
-use EzmaxApi::Object::UserGetSubnetsV1ResponseAllOf;
 use EzmaxApi::Object::UserGetSubnetsV1ResponseMPayload;
 use EzmaxApi::Object::UserListElement;
 use EzmaxApi::Object::UserRequest;
 use EzmaxApi::Object::UserRequestCompound;
 use EzmaxApi::Object::UserResponse;
 use EzmaxApi::Object::UserResponseCompound;
+use EzmaxApi::Object::UserSendPasswordResetV1Response;
 use EzmaxApi::Object::UsergroupAutocompleteElementResponse;
 use EzmaxApi::Object::UsergroupCreateObjectV1Request;
 use EzmaxApi::Object::UsergroupCreateObjectV1Response;
-use EzmaxApi::Object::UsergroupCreateObjectV1ResponseAllOf;
 use EzmaxApi::Object::UsergroupCreateObjectV1ResponseMPayload;
 use EzmaxApi::Object::UsergroupEditObjectV1Request;
 use EzmaxApi::Object::UsergroupEditObjectV1Response;
 use EzmaxApi::Object::UsergroupEditPermissionsV1Request;
 use EzmaxApi::Object::UsergroupEditPermissionsV1Response;
-use EzmaxApi::Object::UsergroupEditPermissionsV1ResponseAllOf;
 use EzmaxApi::Object::UsergroupEditPermissionsV1ResponseMPayload;
+use EzmaxApi::Object::UsergroupEditUsergroupdelegationsV1Request;
+use EzmaxApi::Object::UsergroupEditUsergroupdelegationsV1Response;
+use EzmaxApi::Object::UsergroupEditUsergroupdelegationsV1ResponseMPayload;
 use EzmaxApi::Object::UsergroupEditUsergroupmembershipsV1Request;
 use EzmaxApi::Object::UsergroupEditUsergroupmembershipsV1Response;
-use EzmaxApi::Object::UsergroupEditUsergroupmembershipsV1ResponseAllOf;
 use EzmaxApi::Object::UsergroupEditUsergroupmembershipsV1ResponseMPayload;
 use EzmaxApi::Object::UsergroupGetAutocompleteV2Response;
-use EzmaxApi::Object::UsergroupGetAutocompleteV2ResponseAllOf;
 use EzmaxApi::Object::UsergroupGetAutocompleteV2ResponseMPayload;
 use EzmaxApi::Object::UsergroupGetListV1Response;
-use EzmaxApi::Object::UsergroupGetListV1ResponseAllOf;
 use EzmaxApi::Object::UsergroupGetListV1ResponseMPayload;
-use EzmaxApi::Object::UsergroupGetListV1ResponseMPayloadAllOf;
 use EzmaxApi::Object::UsergroupGetObjectV2Response;
-use EzmaxApi::Object::UsergroupGetObjectV2ResponseAllOf;
 use EzmaxApi::Object::UsergroupGetObjectV2ResponseMPayload;
 use EzmaxApi::Object::UsergroupGetPermissionsV1Response;
-use EzmaxApi::Object::UsergroupGetPermissionsV1ResponseAllOf;
 use EzmaxApi::Object::UsergroupGetPermissionsV1ResponseMPayload;
+use EzmaxApi::Object::UsergroupGetUsergroupdelegationsV1Response;
+use EzmaxApi::Object::UsergroupGetUsergroupdelegationsV1ResponseMPayload;
 use EzmaxApi::Object::UsergroupGetUsergroupmembershipsV1Response;
-use EzmaxApi::Object::UsergroupGetUsergroupmembershipsV1ResponseAllOf;
 use EzmaxApi::Object::UsergroupGetUsergroupmembershipsV1ResponseMPayload;
 use EzmaxApi::Object::UsergroupListElement;
 use EzmaxApi::Object::UsergroupRequest;
 use EzmaxApi::Object::UsergroupRequestCompound;
 use EzmaxApi::Object::UsergroupResponse;
 use EzmaxApi::Object::UsergroupResponseCompound;
+use EzmaxApi::Object::UsergroupdelegationCreateObjectV1Request;
+use EzmaxApi::Object::UsergroupdelegationCreateObjectV1Response;
+use EzmaxApi::Object::UsergroupdelegationCreateObjectV1ResponseMPayload;
+use EzmaxApi::Object::UsergroupdelegationDeleteObjectV1Response;
+use EzmaxApi::Object::UsergroupdelegationEditObjectV1Request;
+use EzmaxApi::Object::UsergroupdelegationEditObjectV1Response;
+use EzmaxApi::Object::UsergroupdelegationGetObjectV2Response;
+use EzmaxApi::Object::UsergroupdelegationGetObjectV2ResponseMPayload;
+use EzmaxApi::Object::UsergroupdelegationRequest;
+use EzmaxApi::Object::UsergroupdelegationRequestCompound;
+use EzmaxApi::Object::UsergroupdelegationResponse;
+use EzmaxApi::Object::UsergroupdelegationResponseCompound;
 use EzmaxApi::Object::UsergroupmembershipCreateObjectV1Request;
 use EzmaxApi::Object::UsergroupmembershipCreateObjectV1Response;
-use EzmaxApi::Object::UsergroupmembershipCreateObjectV1ResponseAllOf;
 use EzmaxApi::Object::UsergroupmembershipCreateObjectV1ResponseMPayload;
 use EzmaxApi::Object::UsergroupmembershipDeleteObjectV1Response;
 use EzmaxApi::Object::UsergroupmembershipEditObjectV1Request;
 use EzmaxApi::Object::UsergroupmembershipEditObjectV1Response;
 use EzmaxApi::Object::UsergroupmembershipGetObjectV2Response;
-use EzmaxApi::Object::UsergroupmembershipGetObjectV2ResponseAllOf;
 use EzmaxApi::Object::UsergroupmembershipGetObjectV2ResponseMPayload;
 use EzmaxApi::Object::UsergroupmembershipRequest;
 use EzmaxApi::Object::UsergroupmembershipRequestCompound;
 use EzmaxApi::Object::UsergroupmembershipResponse;
 use EzmaxApi::Object::UsergroupmembershipResponseCompound;
 use EzmaxApi::Object::UserstagedCreateUserV1Response;
-use EzmaxApi::Object::UserstagedCreateUserV1ResponseAllOf;
 use EzmaxApi::Object::UserstagedCreateUserV1ResponseMPayload;
 use EzmaxApi::Object::UserstagedDeleteObjectV1Response;
 use EzmaxApi::Object::UserstagedGetListV1Response;
-use EzmaxApi::Object::UserstagedGetListV1ResponseAllOf;
 use EzmaxApi::Object::UserstagedGetListV1ResponseMPayload;
-use EzmaxApi::Object::UserstagedGetListV1ResponseMPayloadAllOf;
 use EzmaxApi::Object::UserstagedGetObjectV2Response;
-use EzmaxApi::Object::UserstagedGetObjectV2ResponseAllOf;
 use EzmaxApi::Object::UserstagedGetObjectV2ResponseMPayload;
 use EzmaxApi::Object::UserstagedListElement;
 use EzmaxApi::Object::UserstagedMapV1Request;